captionpoint/captionpoint-plays/FUN-HOME.md

 ---

-You understand you’ll be the only girl there not wearing a dress, right?
+You understand you’ll be the *only* girl there not wearing a dress, right?

 ---

 Is that what you want?
 You want everybody talking about you behind your back.

+---

 S’alright with me, change your clothes.

 ---